-The --target option is an armclang option.
-For all of the other tools, such as armasm and armlink, use the --cpu and --fpu options to specify target processors and architectures.

-The --target option is mandatory.
+Note Thetarget option is an armclang option.
+For all of the other tools, such as armasm a and armlink, use the cpu andfpu options to specify target processors and architectures.
+Note Thetarget option is mandatory.
 You must always specify a target execution state.